jCallon/jCallon.github.io/pokemon/stat_multipliers.md

 ### Body

-It might be pretty obvious when a Pokemon has its attack raised, its physical attacks do more damage.
+It might be pretty obvious when a Pokemon has its Attack raised, its physical attacks do more damage.
 Understanding that at a glance is nice, but knowing the statistics is even nicer, and surprisingly easy.
 All stats are raised and lowered in 'stages', instead of by arbitrary percents.
 Of note: these calculations don't apply to evasion and accuracy.

 Usually, the flavortext of a move will tell you how many stages it affects a stat by.
 - If it doesn't even mention stats, it probably doesn't affect any stats.